 - Once finished, Google will redirect you back to the Mailgun Control Panel.

-Logging into the Mailgun App using Google Authentication
+Logging into Mailgun using Google Authentication

 If you've followed the steps to enable Google auth and the user you're using to log in is authenticated, then providing an email address on the login page and clicking next will automatically log you into the Mailgun app: